On Robustness of Individualized Decision Rules: Introduction

 \subsection{Main Contributions and Outline}

 The main contributions of this paper can be summarized as follows.
-We leverage the CVaR criterion and propose a robust criterion to directly estimate the optimal IDR that can maximize the expected outcome while simultaneously controlling the average lower tails of the outcome.
+We leverage the CVaR criterion and propose a robust criterion to directly estimate the optimal IDR that can improve the expected outcome while simultaneously controlling the average lower tails of the outcome.
 We discuss several important properties of our criterion and its practical usage by providing safety protection for implementing optimal IDRs.
 An efficient non-convex optimization algorithm is proposed to compute the solutions with a convergence guarantee.
-We establish several important theoretical properties of our estimator under the proposed criterion similar to the regret analysis in \cite{zhao2012estimating,zhou2017residual, kitagawa2018should,athey2017efficient}.
+We establish several important theoretical properties of our estimator under the proposed criterion similar to the regret analysis in \cite{zhou2017residual, athey2017efficient}, where the difference is to handle additional estimation error due to the special structure of the CVaR criterion.

 The remainder of this paper is organized as follows.
 In Section 2, supplementing the previous value function framework, we introduce a new criterion to estimate the optimal IDR by using the concept of CVaR in risk management.
 We present several properties of our proposed criterion.
 In Section 3, we discuss our statistical estimation procedure to compute optimal IDRs under our proposed criterion.
 An efficient non-convex optimization algorithm is presented by using some recent developments in difference of convex algorithms (DCA).
 In Section 4, we establish several important theoretical properties of our method based on statistical learning theory.
-We demonstrate our method via extensive simulation studies and a data application in Sections 5.
+We demonstrate our method via extensive simulation studies and a real data application in Sections 5.
 In Section 6, we discuss several extensions of our proposed criterion from the perspectives of algorithm and modeling.
 Some technical results are provided in the supplementary materials.